captionpoint/captionpoint-plays/AFTER-THE-BLAST.md

 ---
 to our community.
 ---
-That’s one of the reasons
+It’s one of the reasons
 ---
 we make an interesting match
 ---
-my intelligence is more verbal and artistic,
+my intelligence is more artistic and verbal,
 ---
 while he is one of the brightest
 ---